 \section{Learning Policy with Exponential Stability Constraints}

-This section presents the optimization framework for the proposed MSACL algorithm.
-We first establish the soft Q-network updates using multi-step Bellman residuals to enhance data efficiency.
-We then introduce a novel policy loss function that incorporates a stability advantage derived from the Lyapunov certificate, utilizing a PPO-style clipping mechanism to ensure robust convergence toward exponentially stable behavior.
-Finally, we describe the automated temperature adjustment and synthesize the complete actor-critic learning procedure.
+This section details the MSACL optimization framework.
+We first establish soft Q-network updates using multi-step Bellman residuals to enhance data efficiency.
+Then we introduce a novel policy loss incorporating Lyapunov-based stability advantages with PPO-style clipping for robust exponential stabilization.
+Finally, we describe automated temperature adjustment and the complete actor-critic procedure.